C++ Recursion - C++ Programming Tutorial

 2. Recursive Condition:

-In C++, the recursion condition is the condition where the function calls itself with a modified argument, which goes towards the base case.
-It helps in the repetition of the code.
+In C++, the recursion condition refers to the scenario in which a function invokes itself with an adjusted argument, progressing towards the base case.
+This mechanism facilitates the iteration of the code.

 Types of Recursive Function

-There are mainly two types of recursive functions.
-These are as follows:
+There exist primarily two categories of recursive functions.
+These are outlined below:

 • Direct Recursion